 It's a simple protest and a symbolic act.
 Turn out your lights from 7 pm -10 pm (your local time) on June 21.
 Unplug whatever you can unplug in your house.
 Light a candle for the Sun, kiss, make love, play games, tell ghost stories, do something instead of watching television, have fun in the dark.

-conservation, efficiency and alternative energy efforts -- and an end
+efficiency and alternative energy efforts -- and an end to

 That's why today the Campaign to Defend America's Environment has been launched.
 It's a partnership of concerned organizations determined to make the voices of all Americans heard in the halls of power.
 "The special interests now lobbying so hard to weaken our environmental protection laws have a huge financial advantage, and they've spent millions to influence politicians," Defenders of Wildlife President Rodger Schlickeisen said.
 "But we've shown before that we can defeat the special interests if we work together and mobilize the vast majority of Americans who want to protect the environment for our children and future generations.
 This campaign will help us do both.
 It is a coalition of leading environmental groups and individuals joining together to make a difference."